ekim493/cs1371-autograder/README.md

 - The `run_autograder` script has default values at the top.
 See the source folder overview section below for more details.
 - The `createTestOutput.m` function has a constant variable `MAX_OUTPUT_LENGTH` for maximum display characters it can output to Gradescope.
 - The `Allowed_Functions.json` list contains the default list of allowed functions and operations.
-- The `TesterHelper.m` class contains a list of default properties used when running tests (it is recommended these values are modifed through the tester files instead).
+- The `TestRunner.m` class contains a list of default properties used when running tests (it is recommended these values are modifed through the tester files instead).

 ### Source Folder Overview
 - `run_autograder` is the bash script that is run by Gradescope when a student file is submitted.